Skip to main content

 1. K-Means++ (Non-deterministic) - Default option.
 It works quickly, and it's an improved version of the regular K-Means clustering algorithm, which means that it avoids local minimums.
 Because this method uses a non-deterministic algorithm to create clusters, we can run it multiple times and we may get different results.

 2. Constrained K-Means - This method comes with additional options to further constrain cluster creation by defining the Minimum and the Maximum number of cluster items.
-This works well in tandem with other constrains you might already have on your account, so for example if you have Route Stop Limit defined, it would be useful to use that value for the maximum number of cluster items (Tasks), and if you would like to avoid very small clusters, a number of minimum number of items (Tasks) should be defined.
+This works well in tandem with other constraints you might already have on your account, so for example, if you have Route Stop Limit defined, it would be useful to use that value for the maximum number of cluster items (Tasks), and if you would like to avoid very small clusters, a number of a minimum number of items (Tasks) should be defined.

 It is also important to note that the number we get by multiplying Cluster count with the Maximum number of items must be greater than the number of Tasks you have available.
-If we define a smaller number than the number of available Tasks, it will be impossible to perform clustering because not all Tasks could be included.
+If we define a smaller number than the number of available Tasks, it will be impossible to perform clustering because not all Tasks can be included.

 Constrained K-Mean is particularly useful when we want to balance work for an unknown number of Drivers.